These states have implemented stay-at-home orders. Here's what that means for you - KTVZ

 The order includes a ban on all gatherings and “the closure of many businesses.”
 Inslee says the only businesses that are allowed to stay in operation for the next two weeks are those that are “essential to the healthy functioning of our community or are able to let employees work remotely from home.”
 Those essential positions include medical professionals and pharmacists.

-While the general order takes effect immediately, the governor’s office says non-essential businesses have until Wednesday to close.
+While the general order takes effect immediately, the governor’s office says nonessential businesses have until March 25 to close.

 “It’s time to hunker down in order to win this fight,” Inslee said.